The Clear Edge

 “This slows us down.
 Why can’t I just ask in Slack?”

-Decisions got better (more input, fewer mistakes) and faster overall (no back-and-forth in real-time, no re-explaining to people who missed the Slack thread).
+Decisions became better (more input, fewer mistakes) and faster overall (no back-and-forth in real time, no re-explaining to people who missed the Slack thread).

 Documentation created institutional memory.
-New hires could read past decisions.
-Team in a different timezone could catch up without asking “what happened?”
+New hires could read past decisions, and teammates in different time zones could catch up without asking “what happened?”

-Killed 3 weekly status calls (4.5 hours weekly across the team).
+They killed 3 weekly status calls, which totaled 4.5 hours weekly across the team.

 Replaced with written Monday updates: